umbraco/UmbracoDocs/14/umbraco-forms/developer/security.md

 ## Handling Sensitive Data in Umbraco Forms

-In Umbraco Forms, there are built-in features to help you secure sensitive information.
-We will go through how to grant or deny access to sensitive data for specific users and how to mark form questions as sensitive.
+Built-in features are available to help you secure sensitive information.
+The following covers how to grant or deny access to sensitive data for specific users and how to mark form questions as sensitive.

 ### Assigning Users to the Sensitive Data Group